Understanding CBT: What It Is and How It Can Help

 What Is CBT?

-Cognitive Behavioural Therapy — CBT for short — is a structured, evidence-based form of psychotherapy that focuses on the relationship between your thoughts, feelings, and behaviours.
-It’s one of the most widely researched and recommended approaches in modern psychology.
+Cognitive Behavioural Therapy (CBT) is a structured, evidence-informed form of psychotherapy that focuses on the relationship between your thoughts, feelings, and behaviours.
+It’s one of the most widely researched approaches in modern psychology.

 The core idea is straightforward: the way you think about a situation influences how you feel about it, which in turn affects what you do.
-CBT helps you identify unhelpful thinking patterns and develop more balanced, realistic ways of responding.
+CBT aims to help you identify unhelpful thinking patterns and develop more balanced, realistic ways of responding.

 It’s Not About “Positive Thinking”

 For example, if you make a mistake at work and think “I’m a complete failure and everyone knows it,” CBT doesn’t ask you to think “I’m amazing and nothing is wrong.”
-Instead, it helps you arrive at something like “I made a mistake.
+Instead, it aims to help you arrive at something like “I made a mistake.
 It’s uncomfortable, but one mistake doesn’t define my competence.”

-That shift — from distorted to realistic — is where the relief comes from.
+That shift, from distorted to realistic, is where the relief often comes from.

 What Does a CBT Session Look Like?